Skip to main content

 📊 Breaking Down Monthly Payments

-Porcelain Veneers for 6 Front Teeth: $9,000 total
+Example: Porcelain Veneers for 6 Front Teeth — $9,000 total

-• 12-month plan: $750/month (plus interest)
+• 12-month plan: ~$750/month (plus interest)

-• 24-month plan: $375/month (plus interest)
+• 24-month plan: ~$375/month (plus interest)

-• 36-month plan: $250/month (plus interest)
+• 36-month plan: ~$250/month (plus interest)

-• 48-month plan: $188/month (plus interest)
+• 48-month plan: ~$188/month (plus interest)

 The Return on Investment: Beyond Dollars

-Career and Earning Potential
+Career & Earning Potential

-Social Confidence and Relationships
+Social Confidence & Relationships

-Mental Health and Well-Being
+Mental Health & Well-Being

 Long-Term Oral Health